Hosea Chapter 4 Summary

 1. God states His grievances with Israel in the form of a lawsuit.
 Why is this metaphor used?
 Where else in the Bible do you see God use lawsuit language to rebuke His people?

-3. In verse one it states that there is no “faithfulness, steadfast love, or knowledge of God.”
+3. In verse one, it states that there is no “faithfulness, steadfast love, or knowledge of God.”
 Why are these three characteristics ordered in this way?
 In what way does the knowledge of God encapsulate both faithfulness and steadfast love?

 4. In what ways are you growing in the knowledge of God?
-How does knowledge of God relate to growing in the likeness of God?
+How does the knowledge of God relate to growing in the likeness of God?

 5. Why is it significant that the land is suffering?
 In what ways does our sin affect the rest of creation?